 What struck me the most about this remarkable mare was the love she had for her fellow Marines, and the love they had for her — not to mention her amazing heroics, of course.
 The Marines became her herd, and she would follow them anywhere – knowing that they would protect and take care of her.
 When you think that in her most heroic battle she made 51 one trips up to the guns, and delivered 386 rounds of ammunition on her back (that’s over 9,000 pounds!) – MOST OF THE TIME SOLO! – well, that’s just an incredible feat for a horse to do.
 Especially when you realize that incoming shells and artillery were exploding at the rate of 500 rounds per minute!
 There was so much incoming and outgoing firepower that they were colliding mid-air causing aerial bursts that rained down on the troops.
 It looked like the 4th of July, and she was in the middle of it all!
 She never balked, or stopped – even after she was wounded twice and earned two Purple Hearts!
 She still carried wounded down off of the battlefield.
 The Marines would throw their flak jackets over her to protect her, and then they would use her as a shield to head up to the gun sites.
 It’s amazing what she did – and there will never be another horse like her.
 She is a true inspiration and she defines the word, “Marine.”
 As a matter of fact, I like to say “She wasn’t a horse – she was a Marine!” because no truer words have ever been spoken.

 As I mentioned, I discovered her story in July 2006.
 The first year or so I just picked at it a bit as I had a full time job that kept me busy.
 But the story never let go of my heart strings.
 Because it took time to track down the Marines that served with her in Korea and at Camp Pendleton, or their family members if they had since passed, I finally got the ball rolling a bit in 2008.
 I actually wrote her script first, and then Spielberg announced “War Horse” and I couldn’t get a meeting in Hollywood for my script.
 That devastated me at first because I thought he was doing MY war horse – but thankfully he did not.
 But what a setback for me at the time!
 So I regrouped and focused on finishing her book, and then also raising money for her monument at the National Museum of the Marine Corps in Triangle, VA.
 It took me seven years to research and write the book, and about a year to get it published.
 It was actually published almost eight years to the day that I discovered her story.
-(Funny about the movie War Horse…I said to my husband after learning of Reckless’ story…”That movie War Horse would have been so much better if it was about Reckless!”).
+(On the topic of the movie War Horse…I said to my husband after learning of Reckless’ story…”That movie War Horse would have been so much better if it was about Reckless!”).

 What has been the hardest part of getting the book out there and sharing Sgt.
 Reckless with the world?

 It is so much work being a first time writer and getting your story out there.
 Also trying to get someone in Hollywood to take you seriously and read your script for a movie.
 But the book has been so well received when I do get to talk about her that it keeps me going to want to do so much more.
 I’ve been trying to get on the national TV talk shows, whether morning, afternoon or late night, because I know if I get a big enough megaphone this story will go viral.
 We haven’t gone viral yet, and I don’t quite understand why because every holiday more and more people discover her story and can’t believe they never heard about her before – or that a movie has not been made of her incredible tale.
-(We agree.
-We cannot believe this hasn’t gone viral and think that this would be a FANTASTIC movie, hopefully this blog will inform a few more people!).

 During your research, did you come across any people or stories diverging from Sgt.
 Reckless that really struck you?